cbachhuber/opencv-wiki/Deep-Learning-in-OpenCV.md

 Deep Learning is the most popular and the fastest growing area in Computer Vision nowadays.
 Since OpenCV 3.1 there is DNN module in the library that implements forward pass (inferencing) with deep networks, pre-trained using some popular deep learning frameworks, such as Caffe.
-In OpenCV 3.3 the module has been promoted from http://github.com/opencv/opencv_contrib repository to the main repository and has been accelerated significantly.
+In OpenCV 3.3 the module has been promoted from opencv_contrib repository to the main repository (https://github.com/opencv/opencv/tree/master/modules/dnn) and has been accelerated significantly.

 The module has no any extra dependencies, except for libprotobuf, and libprotobuf is now included into OpenCV.